kheller18/data-structures-algorithms/questions/SQL.md

         ```

 23. What are Entities and Relationships?
-    + Entity: An entity can be a real-world object, either tangible or intangible, that can be easily identifiable.
+    + `Entity`: An entity can be a real-world object, either tangible or intangible, that can be easily identifiable.
 For example, in a college database, students, professors, workers, departments, and projects can be referred to as entities.
 Each entity has some associated properties that provide it an identity.
-    + Relationships: Relations or links between entities that have something to do with each other.
+    + `Relationships`: Relations or links between entities that have something to do with each other.
 For example - The employee's table in a company's database can be associated with the salary table in the same database.
     ![entities and relationships](../images/sql/entities_relationships.png)

 24. List the different types of relationships in SQL.